 Cosmetics (acne cosmetica).
 Skin and hair products that contain oils or dyes can cause acne lesions.
 Water-based cosmetics are less comedogenic.

 Repetitive skin trauma (acne mechanica).
 Rubbing (even with cleansing agents), scrubbing, or occlusive clothing (e.g., bra straps, helmets, turtlenecks) can promote inflammatory reactions in the lesions.

 Environmental exposures.
 Humidity and sweating can exacerbate acne.
 Exposure to certain chemicals (e.g., dioxin and other halogenated hydrocarbons) that are found in herbicides and other industrial products can cause severe inflammatory acne-type reactions (chloracne) and scarring.

 Drugs (acne medicamentosa).
 Certain drugs are likely to cause acne, including corticosteroids, phenytoin, isoniazid, disulfiram, lithium, progesterone-only contraceptives, and B vitamins.

 Diet.
-Milk intake and high-glycemic-load diets, in particular, have been linked to acne (see Nutritional Considerations below).
+Skim milk intake and high-glycemic-load diets have been linked to acne (see Nutritional Considerations below).